Le Marché, the market

 You see many varieties of garlic and often the famous Purple garlic from the very beautiful Tarn countryside in the Midi-Pyrénées.

 Local farmers display goats cheese in order of fresh to dry, if he offers you some to taste, then please do.
 You’ll see fresh bread, roasting chickens and of course sweets and chocolate stands.

-The French Saucisson will surprise you with all the different shapes and taste.
+The French Saucisson will surprise you with all the different shapes and tastes.
 There are many different recipes using pork, duck wild boar and other unusual meats.

 Others with mushrooms, truffles or spices.
 Once again if the seller is offering you a piece to taste, please do.

 As you walk around the streets you can but become hungry as your mouth waters.

 Generally, the fresh produce is in one section whilst the clothes, hardware and other items are in another area.